vancouvergorilla/twitterClone/README.md

 ## Bugs

 Notifications and Messages screens are blank the first time you navigate to them in the web interface.
-There are n o error messages in consoles.
 This doesn't happen on iOS and Android, though there is a noticable pause before they display.

 ## Acknowledgments